me-when-the-uh/trash-compactor/README.md

 ## To-Do

 ### Short-term Goals
+- Let users start compression after a dry run without having to relaunch the program
 - Add basic test suite for core functionality
   - Implement a single-thread benchmark to check if the CPU is fast enough to use LZX (to check if the CPU is not an Intel Atom with numerous, but weak cores)
   - Test compression detection accuracy